VladimirSapozhnikov/my-dataquest-projects/README.md

 ## Project 4: [Random Forest Regressor For Bike Rentals](https://github.com/VladimirSapozhnikov/my-dataquest-projects/blob/main/Project%204/Project_Predicting_Bike_Rentals.ipynb)

 ### Objective:
-To predict the total number of bikes rented in a given hour based on factors such asoutside air temperature, month, day of the week (etc.) using several ml models including random forest.
+To predict the total number of bikes rented in a given hour based on factors such as outside air temperature, month, day of the week (etc.) using several ml models including random forest.

 ### Project Milestones:
 - [x] Transform the "hr" feature by making another categorical feature called "time label"